 Cultural History Tour of Southern Tennessee

-We hear from several of our visitors that they came to see the Amish because of their way of living.
-Their cultural difference makes them attractive to those who are interested in cultural history or who want to teach their kids about different people groups.
+Several of our visitors say they came to see the Amish because of their way of living.
+Their cultural difference makes them attractive to those interested in cultural history or who want to teach their kids about different people groups.
 We have a few places of national importance in our area!
-The klu klux klan was founded on rose hill in Giles county in 1865 and we have the upside down marker to this day!
-The Farm Community started in 1970's when Stephen Gaskin started a migration of over 60 buses from San Francisco to Summertown Tennessee.
-The Bell and Benge route of the Trail of Tears crossed in 1838 within a few weeks of each other on a small bridge where the piling is still visible today.
-This significance prompted the devotion of the Trail of Tears Interpretive Center and Pleasant Park Trail where they also have the bridge overlook.
+The Klu Klux Klan was founded on Rose Hill in Giles county in 1865, and we have the backward marker to this day!
+The Farm Community started in the 1970s when Stephen Gaskin migrated with over 60 buses from San Francisco to Summertown, Tennessee.
+The Bell and Benge routes of the Trail of Tears crossed in 1838 within a few weeks of each other on a small bridge where the piling is still visible today.
+This significance prompted the devotion of the Trail of Tears Interpretive Center and Pleasant Park Trail, where they also have the bridge overlook.
 We are not pushing anyone into living in a commune but adding this page for educational purposes.
 We believe having these cultural points of interest can enhance your Amish Adventure!

 These groups put the "Commune" in "Community"

-The term "Commune" is defined as -a group of people living together and sharing possessions and responsibilities.
+The term "Commune" is a group of people living together and sharing possessions and responsibilities.
 This definition seems to fit several people groups and cultures.
 The Amish have a type of commune they call a church district.
-The Amish persons who vow to keep the Amish way of living will place themselves under the ordnung and live according to its laws.
-The Amish define this arrangement differently depending how the community sees the "order" the community is under.
-A new order Amish community will have certain allowances than an old order Amish community.
-We will try to explain how these groups achieve the communal life within their community!
+Amish people who vow to keep the Amish way of living will place themselves under the Ordnung and live according to its laws.
+The Amish define this arrangement differently depending on how the community sees the "order" the community is under.
+A New Order Amish community will have specific allowances compared to an Old Order Amish community.
+We will explain how these groups achieve communal life within their community!

 The Different Amish Communities

 The term "Amish" is a shortening of the name by which the person who was famous for the beginning of the group.
-That is to say they are named for those who in 1693 followed Jakob Ammann were known as Amish.
-These people came from a split where Jakob Ammann separated from those who followed Menno Simons who was the father of the Mennonite people we discuss later.
+That is to say; they are named for those who in 1693 followed Jakob Ammann and were known as Amish.
+These people came from a split where Jakob Ammann separated from those who followed Menno Simons, the father of the Mennonite people we discuss later.
 The Amish would go on to come to America and split into different groups.
 We have 3 groups of Amish in our area.
 The Old Order Swartzentruber Amish is our most common in Ethridge.
 The New Order Amish lives in Summertown in Lewis county.
 The Amish Mennonite or the Beachy Amish live around Minor Hill along highway 11 in Giles county.
-These three Amish communities are a great example of a communal type of lifestyle based on common beliefs and behavior!
+These three Amish communities are a great example of a communal lifestyle based on shared beliefs and behavior!

 Native American Tribal Inclusion

-The dark past of the Tennessean president Andrew Jackson who brought in the Indian Removal Act that removed the native first peoples off their lands has left us with no official native tribe.
+The dark past of the Tennessean president Andrew Jackson who brought in the Indian Removal Act that removed the native first peoples off their lands, has left us with no official native tribe.
 Today the native populations do not live in a communal tribe but identify with their tribal inclusion.
-The Central Band of Cherokee has a presence here in the Lawrence county area but so far the families of those who were removed but came back later, has not reformed to live as a community.
+The Central Band of Cherokee has a presence here in the Lawrence county area, but so far, the families of those who were removed but returned later have not reformed to live as a community.
 They have settled into the day to day life.
-The natives did live a communal tribes and shared amongst each other what they had.
-They did things as a group and you can learn all about the area natives by seeing the Trail of Tears Interpretive Center in Pulaski Tennessee.
-This museum is more about natives history and life than the trail of tears so it is not all about the negative aspects of the migration.
+The natives lived in communal tribes and shared what they had with each other.
+They did things as a group, and you can learn all about the area natives by seeing the Trail of Tears Interpretive Center in Pulaski, Tennessee.
+This museum is more about natives' history and life than the trail of tears, so it is not all about the negative aspects of the migration.
 See our page and another page we found interesting below!

 The Farm Community in Summertown

-The charter buses can be seen at times with a group of visitors ready to see The Farm Community in Summertown!
+The charter buses can sometimes be seen with a group of visitors ready to see The Farm Community in Summertown!
 Plenty of documentaries have been made about this place.
 Stephen Gaskin was a creative writing teacher from San Francisco State University and had a crowd of followers who listened to him give lectures.
-He would lead a great caravan of over 60 school busses to Summertown Tennessee where they would form a commune that still exist today!
-There are so many things to learn here about ecological green living, alternative energy, vegan diets, yoga, and much more!
-Teenagers will see more innovation in these areas and will be ahead of their peers if they are aware of sustainability concepts early.
+He would lead a grand caravan of over 60 school busses to Summertown, Tennessee, where they would form a commune that still exists today!
+There are many things to learn here about ecological green living, alternative energy, vegan diets, yoga, and much more!
+Teenagers will see more innovation in these areas and be ahead of their peers if they are aware of sustainability concepts early.
 Younger kids will love the mud houses and outdoor sections of the farm experience.
 Homeschoolers have other options as they have a Farm School program for those who need a curriculum from a legitimate provider.
-The Farm puts on a Kids to the Country program that is similar to a kids camp if you are interested.
+The Farm puts on a Kids to the Country program similar to a kids camp if you are interested.
 We believe The Farm Community can offer a unique environment seeing a different way of living when combined with your Amish Adventure.

 The Klu Klux Klan

 The most controversial group we have to see on our cultural history tour is the Klu Klux Klan.
-This organisation is nationally known and famous for it's fraternal secrecy with their hoods and conical hats.
+This organization is nationally known and famous for its fraternal secrecy with its hoods and conical hats.
 The rights of initiation and vows bond these groups into a single group with the sole purpose of setting things right according to their beliefs.
-We had several members tell us at The Amish of Ethridge that the klan started when they needed more vigilante justice to set things right in the community.
+Several members told us at The Amish of Ethridge that the Klan started when they needed more vigilante justice to set things right in the community.
 When a man needed the "Fear of God" put in him so he would act right.
-The klan would have 3 major groups that would vary in extremity but we are only interested in the birthplace of the klan in general since the Pulaski group started the national order.
-Today the meeting place of the klan is little more than an backwards plaque where the meeting room still stands but it is still worth the trip to see it in person.
-Naturally the klan is not a commune but it was a group of like minded people who put themselves under certain belief system and rites and rituals that confirm a members dedication to the groups directives.
+The Klan would have 3 major groups that would vary in extremity, but we are only interested in the birthplace of the Klan since the Pulaski group started the national order.
+Today the meeting place of the Klan is little more than a backward plaque where the meeting room still stands, but it is still worth the trip to see it in person.
+Naturally, the Klan was not a commune.
+Still, the KKK was a group of like-minded people who put themselves under a specific belief system, rites, and rituals that confirmed a member's dedication to the group's directives.

 We hope those who love cultural education will take a trip to see our cultural tour.
-If you don't want to add a culture tour to your Amish Adventure then we understand.
+We understand if you don't want to add a culture tour to your Amish Adventure.
 This page is for those who want to extend their Amish vacation into these other areas of historical significance.
-Below is our lists of other points of interest you may want to see on your trip.
+Below are lists of other points of interest you may want to see on your trip.

 Area Woods and Watersports

-We have many awesome rivers and lakes in Lawrence county.
+We have many remarkable rivers and lakes in Lawrence county.
 Visitors come from all over to participate in our great tubing and kayak adventures.
 There are three great places for fun on the water.
-Each place we feature opens around May and close labor day weekend.
+Each place we feature opens around May and closes on Labor Day weekend.
 The water temperatures are a bit cold before May and after August.
-Crockett Shoals Tubing Company is our pick for kids 10 and under as the water is very shallow and the tubes have a bottom so you can't slide out into the water.
-If a child does fall out of the tube, it is only a foot deep in most places so they just have to stand up.
-Upa Creek kayak rentals have both tubes, canoes and kayaks and offer different drop off locations according to how long you want to float.
-Upa Creek is right beside a great restaurant called the Taco Shack if you want to eat after a long float.
-Double G canoe and kayak rental is for the person who wants a good long float with great scenery.
+Crockett Shoals Tubing Company is our pick for kids 10 and under as the water is very shallow, and the tubes have a bottom so you can't slide out into the water.
+If a child does fall out of the tube, it is only a foot deep in most places, so they have to stand up.
+Upa Creek kayak rentals have both tubes, canoes, and kayaks and offer different drop-off locations according to how long you want to float.
+Upa Creek is beside a great restaurant called the Taco Shack if you want to eat after a long float.
+Double G Canoe and Kayak Rental are for the person who wants a long float with incredible scenery.
 They can even facilitate wheelchairs and other needs for those with disabilities.
-At Double G they can offer the longest float and the most unique way of putting the kayak in the water!
+At Double G, they can offer the longest float and the most unique way of putting the kayak in the water!

-All of these places and more are featured on our webpage that is devoted to woods and watersports.
-Please see our detailed guide for more information on seeing which places best fit your needs for a day in the woods or out on the water!
+All these places and more are featured on our webpage devoted to woods and watersports.
+Please see our detailed guide for more information on which places the best fit your needs for a day in the woods or out on the water!

 We have more outdoor sports than we do inside sports.
 Let's divide team sports up with parallel sports.
-A parallel sport is one that is played the same, no matter how many players there are.
-So if you like golf, tennis, motorcycle and atv, or bicycle sports then we have the place you will love!
-We have both ball golf and disc golf courses and plenty of places to ride your ATV on wooded trails and jumping hills!
+A parallel sport is played the same, no matter how many players there are.
+So if you like golf, tennis, motorcycle, ATV, or bicycle sports, then we have the place you will love!
+We have both ball and disc golf courses and plenty of places to ride your ATV on wooded trails and jumping hills!
 We also have archery and gun ranges where you can take your best shot and be on target!

-Our outdoor activities webpage is where you can find all of our listings of outdoor activity in Lawrence county!
+Our outdoor activities webpage is where you can find all our listings of outdoor activities in Lawrence county!
 This directory explains our top places for outdoor recreation!
-The button below takes you to the outdoor page so click the button and get started on planning your trip itinerary with these outdoor activities in mind!
+The button below takes you to the outdoor page, so click the button and get started on planning your trip itinerary with these outdoor activities in mind!

-Indoor activities are essential for inclimate weather and nightlife recreation!
-We have bowling, pool, axe throwing.
-Yes! axe throwing at Kick Axe in Loretto is a very popular destination for those wanting to throw axes and try to get out of an escape house where they lock you up as a group inside a group of rooms where you must use clues in order to find the key to get out!
-We also have Crockett Theater where you can see shows and live concerts performances!
-If movies are your interest then Crockett Cinemas are here to give you the best viewing experience with all the snacks and foods you would expect from a working movie theater!
+Indoor activities are essential for inclement weather and nightlife recreation!
+We have bowling, pool, and ax throwing.
+Yes!
+Ax throwing at Kick Axe in Loretto is a top-rated destination for those wanting to throw axes and try to get out of an escape house where they lock you up as a group inside a series of rooms where you must use clues to find the key to get out!
+We also have Crockett Theater, where you can see shows and live concert performances!
+If movies are your interest, then Crockett Cinemas are here to give you the best viewing experience with all the snacks and foods you would expect from a working movie theater!